Eriya Kategaya

 Eriya Kategaya (4 July 1945 - 2 March 2013) was a Ugandan lawyer and politician.
-At the time of his death he was Uganda's First Deputy Prime Minister and Minister for East African Community Affairs.
-He was also an ex officio Member of the Ugandan Parliament, on account of being a cabinet minister.
+At the time of his death, he was Uganda's first deputy prime minister and minister for East African Community Affairs.
+He was also an ex officio member of the Ugandan Parliament, on account of being a cabinet minister.

 Background

-Kategaya was born on 4 July 1943 in Karagwe Itojo, Ntungamo District, in Western Uganda.
+Kategaya was born on 4 July 1945 in Karagwe Itojo, Ntungamo District, in Western Uganda.

 He was a longtime associate of President Yoweri Museveni.
 They had studied together at Mbarara High School and later at Ntare School from 1961 to 1966.
 Kategaya and Museveni also attended the University of Dar es Salaam at the same time.

 Education

-Kategaya held a Bachelor of Laws (LLB), degree from the University of Dar-es-Salaam.
-At the time of his graduation the university was part of the University of East Africa.
+Kategaya held a Bachelor of Laws (LLB) degree from the University of Dar-es-Salaam.
+At the time of his graduation, the university was part of the University of East Africa.

 Military and political training

-Kategaya was part of Museveni's Front for National Salvation (FRONASA), a group of Ugandan exiles in Tanzania who eventually helped topple Idi Amin in 1979 with the help of the Tanzania People's Defence Force.
-In 1980, he was a founder of the Uganda Patriotic Movement, headed by Museveni to contest in the elections.
-When Museveni launched the guerrilla struggle against the Milton Obote II administration (1981 - 1985), Kategaya served in the 'External Wing' of the rebel National Resistance Movement (NRM) and National Resistance Army (NRA).
+Kategaya was part of President Yoweri Kaguta Museveni's Front for National Salvation (FRONASA), a group of Ugandan exiles in Tanzania who eventually helped topple Idi Amin in 1979 with the help of the Tanzania People's Defence Force.
+In 1980, Kategaya was a founder of the Uganda Patriotic Movement, headed by Museveni to contest in the elections.
+When Museveni launched the guerrilla struggle against the Milton Obote II administration (1981–1985), Kategaya served in the 'External Wing' of the rebel National Resistance Movement (NRM) and National Resistance Army (NRA).
 The NRM transformed into the National Resistance Movement political party, while the NRA became the Uganda People's Defence Force (UPDF).
-He was a Brigadier General in the National Resistance Army from 1987 holding army number RO-002 although he never served in any military position as he was all the time serving in other government offices as a senior cabinet minister.
+He was a brigadier general in the National Resistance Army from 1987, holding Army number RO-002, although he never served in any military position, as he was serving in other government offices as a senior cabinet minister.